afgh44n/Security-Plug-in/README.md

 # Plug-ins
-This is my list of security and privacy plug-ins.
+This is my list of security and privacy plug-ins in a web browser.
 (That I use on Google).

 # What is it?
 This is my list of security and privacy plug-ins.
 Take a look at the best privacy plugins I've chosen for you.